 Every year, the MCAA hosts a conference specifically designed for MCAA student chapters.
 The program offers exceptional speakers that provide tools for professional development and network building.
 The latest technologies are discussed and how they are impacting current jobs in the industry.
 The conference takes students on a facility tour to learn about mechanical systems.
 Past tours have included sports stadiums, fabrication shops and hospitals.
-Watch the 2019 GreatFutures Forum highlight video here.
+Watch the 2019 GreatFutures Forum highlight video https://example.com/here/beauty-to-specifically-designed-for-MCAA student chapters.